Peripheral Vascular Disease

 Peripheral vascular disease occurs when the arteries that supply blood to your limbs are narrowed by plaque, a fatty substance that collects on artery walls — a process called atherosclerosis.

 If you have peripheral vascular disease, you may have pain in your legs, especially when you walk.
 Unfortunately, many people believe the pain is just a sign of aging and do not seek medical attention.
-Left untreated, peripheral vascular disease can lead to gangrene, inability to heal or a heart attack.
+If left untreated, peripheral vascular disease can lead to an inability to heal foot wounds, gangrene, or, in rare cases, amputation.

 IU Health Heart & Vascular Care physicians provide the following services to diagnose peripheral vascular disease: